plotly/documentation/_posts/r/2015-07-30-getting-started.md

      engines.
 If it is embedded inside a webpage or an IPython notebook, anybody who is viewing that page will be able to view the graph.
 You do not need to be logged in to view this plot.
+This option is only available for Personal and Professional subscribers.

 By default all plots are set to public.
-Users with free account have the permission to keep one private plot.
-If you have additional private storage need, please visit [Plotly products page](https://plot.ly/products).
-If you're a [PRO USER](https://plot.ly/settings/subscription/?modal=true&utm_source=api-docs&utm_medium=support-oss) and would like the setting for your plots to be private, you can specify sharing as private:
+Users with a free account are limited to creating public plots.
+If you have private storage needs, please visit [Plotly products page](https://plot.ly/products).
+If you're a [Personal or Professional USER](https://plot.ly/settings/subscription/?modal=true&utm_source=api-docs&utm_medium=support-oss) and would like the setting for your plots to be private, you can specify sharing as private:

 ```r
 plotly_POST(filename = "private-graph", sharing = "private")